Katharina Maschmeyer – tenor & soprano saxophone, bass clarinet

 Jens Otto – drums

 With their refreshingly unconventional and very groove-oriented stylistic blend, the KA MA QUARTET have made a name for themselves all over Germany.
 To hear jazz played with such an exuberant joie de vivre, dancing ever so effortlessly between improvised music and funk-infused rock, is truly a rarity.
 The unpredictable mixture of soulful grooves and inspired, surprising twists and turns makes for an intriguing listening experience.

-Following the worldwide releases of three regular studio albums and a live vinyl LP, the quartet will release their first tribute album on 09/02/2016.
-It will feature new interpretations of John Coltrane’s legendary suite A Love Supreme.
-As a special guest, this production also features one of Europe’s most renowned and sought-after conga players, Nippy Noya.
+Following the worldwide releases of three regular studio albums and a live vinyl LP, the quartet has released their first tribute album on 09/02/2016 to great acclaim.
+It features new interpretations of John Coltrane’s legendary suite A Love Supreme.
+As a special guest, this production is joined one of Europe’s most renowned and sought-after conga players, Nippy Noya.

 Katharina Maschmeyer is an incredibly talented saxophonist with a tone some players spend a career searching for and never find.

-The saxophonist with the powerful sound is lauded as one of the best new German jazz artists, and rightly so.
-With “Duck On Ice, Flying Cow”, her quartet has definitely proven it’s a winner.
+The saxophonist with the powerful sound is lauded as one of the best new German jazz artists, and rightly so. …Her quartet has definitely proven that it’s a winner.